 A useful guide to choosing which size will work best for you.

 Wraps come in short, mid-length and long sizes.
 Where you fit in this scale depends on your body size and the size of your wrappee.
+You can calculate which size will fit you as your ‘long’ or your ‘short’ wrap by firstly working out your base size.

 Standard wrap sizes for Firespiral are sizes 2-8.
 See our size guide here.